manthanugemuge/music-web-app/README.md

 # MusicWebApp
-A Simple Web Application to create music with just One Tap. </br>
+A Simple Web Application to create music with just One Click. </br>
 Tap Music - Create music with just One Tap.

 ## Tech Stacks Used :